offconvex/offconvex.github.io/_posts/2020-06-24-equilibrium-min-max.md

 <br />

-## Greedy max: a computationally tractable alternative to global max based on second-order optimization
+## Greedy max: a computationally tractable alternative to global max

 To allow for a more stable min-player, and a more stable notion of local optimality, we would like to empower the min-player to more effectively simulate the max-player's response.
 While the notion of global min-max does exactly this by having the min-player compute the global max function $\max_y(f(\cdot,y))$, computing the global maximum may be intractable.